 Brief facts about JPIAMR

-Currently, JPIAMR has 28 member countries from four continents, and more than half of them are G20 countries.
-JPIAMR has, since its start in 2011, funded more than 61 research projects, 340 research groups and 31 networks, with more than 85 million EUR in total funding.
+Currently, JPIAMR has 29 member countries from four continents, and more than half of them are G20 countries.
+JPIAMR has, since its start in 2011, funded more than 137 research projects and research networks with more than 125 million EUR in total funding.
+To date, 1430 researchers in 77 countries have participated in research funded through JPIAMR.